 Will Printify refund my Premium charge if I cancel mid-month?

-Printify's stated policy is non-refundable mid-cycle.
+Printify Premium plans are non-refundable — you must unsubscribe before the renewal date to avoid charges for the following month or year.
 You keep paid Premium access through the end of the billing period you've already paid for, then drop to Free.
 Refund exceptions happen at support's discretion and are not guaranteed.

 Does cancelling Premium delete my Printify account?

 No. Cancellation only ends the Premium subscription.
-Your account, designs, products, store connections (up to the 5-store Free limit), and order history all stay intact on the Free plan.
+Your account, designs, products, store connections (up to the Free plan limit), and order history all stay intact.
+A free Printify account has no maintenance fees, so you can keep it active even if you aren't currently selling.

 What happens to my Sellers Club access when I cancel Premium?